Latin Name: Macadamia ternifolia

 A Pale yellow oil that has good resistance to rancidity gives it longer shelf life.
 Macadamia is a skin lubricant and is great for massage as it is easily absorbed into the skin leaving it non-greasy and supple.

-A pale yellow oil, today the oil comes from nuts, which come from the hybrid plants developed from the original trees.
-There are two species, smooth-shelled and rough-shelled and the hybrid forms exist between the two types.
+The tree is native to Australia and grows naturally in the subtropical forests of northeast New South Wales and southeast Queensland.
+The nuts were originally eaten by the Aborigines.
+Today the oil comes from nuts, which come from the hybrid plants developed from the original trees.
+There are two species, smooth-shelled and rough-shelled and hybrid forms exist between the two types.
 This oil is particularly unusual in that it has high proportions of palmitoleic acid units that are also found in dolphins and whales.

 - Effective in reducing the level of low-density lipoprotein cholesterol (LDL) without lowering the high density of lipoprotein & cholesterol

 - Good resistance to rancidity

 - It is a skin lubricant and is easily absorbed bt the skin, it has been described as a vanishing oil